Remove a Project from BigTime

 This overview article will describe all three options and provide scenarios for using them.
 We’ll also direct you to specific articles that explain each option step-by-step.

 Deleting a project is a permanent action.
-The project and data—time and billing history—associated with the project are removed from BigTime forever.
+The project and data—such as time and billing history—associated with the project are removed from BigTime forever.

-Deactivating a project removes the project from your project list in BigTime, but the data—time and billing history—are saved.
-Plus, a deactivated project can be re-activated in the future.
+Deactivating a project removes the project from your Project List in BigTime, but the data are saved.
+A deactivated project can be reactivated—an option that’s available to Premier users.

 Delete a Project

 It’s rare to delete a project.
 It’s a permanent action that removes the project and the project’s data from BigTime.
-However, if you want to delete a project, you’re able to do so in BigTime.
-Refer to this article to learn how.
+But there are situations when you may want to.

-This is a scenario when you may delete a project: you think you’ll land a contract with Company A, and prematurely enter details about the project.
-But the contract falls through, so you decide to delete the project.
-Alternatively, you could deactivate, which is the option we explain below, since the deal may work out in the future.
+For example, you think you’ll land a contract with Company A. You prematurely enter details about the project, but the contract falls through.
+You may decide to delete the project.
+Alternatively, you could deactivate the project, if it may work out in the future.
+We explain that option next.

-NOTE: BigTime won't allow you to delete a project that has transactions associated with it.
+NOTE: BigTime will not allow you to delete a project that has transactions associated with it.
 If you try to delete it, BigTime will ask if you are sure you want to delete.
 When you click “yes,” it’ll give you an error that lists the number of transactions you have on the project.
+For example, “5 time entries, 2 expenses, 1 invoice.”

-BigTime users to deactivate projects when a project is complete or on hold.
-It’s an easy way to keep the project list clear and filled only with active projects.
+It’s common for BigTime users to deactivate projects, like when a project is complete or on hold.
+It’s an easy way to keep the Project List clear and filled only with active projects.

 Merge One Project with Another